codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/runtime.md

    caption="Download Codefresh CLI to install runtime" max-width="30%"
    %}
-### Install Codefresh runtime
+### Install hybrid runtime
-For the quick start, install the runtime through the Codefresh CLI that you downloaded previously.
+For the quick start, install the hybrid runtime through the Codefresh CLI that you downloaded previously.

 1. To start runtime installation, run `cf runtime install`.
   >If you don't have a valid SSL certificate for the Ingress controller, and want to continue with the installation, add the `--insecure` flag to the runtime command.